SarahBass/Foodgame/README.md

 __________________________________________________________________

-check out the  text file database of arrays of food, and the many txt files that show a little image of food when printed in terminal.
-It is great library of information for anyone.
+It is great library of .txt files!

 ⌫ Future improvements: I have animations in txt files of each food Being eaten and ascii art graphics.
 Because python already